blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p>Running the test now we get a new error.</p>
+<p>If we run the test now, we get a new error.</p>

 <p>![TODO](/assets/img/CustomFields/DefaultOnCustomSearchDialogFieldError.PNG)</p>

 <p>Another customization must exist.
-The error stack trace indicates that the XPath constructor for the "Last/Org/Group name" field is not compatible with this application.
-NoSuchElementExceptions are thrown when Selenium's WebDriver times out looking for a web element using the XPath.</p>
+The error stack trace indicates that the XPath constructor for the **Last/Org/Group name** field is not compatible with this application. <code>NoSuchElementExceptions</code> are thrown when Selenium's WebDriver times out looking for a web element using the XPath.</p>

 <p>![TODO](/assets/img/CustomFields/CustomConstituentSearchDialog.PNG)</p>
 </li>

 <li>
-<p>Identify The Customization</p>
+<p>Identify the Customization</p>

 <p>Let's take a look at the search dialogs between the default and custom applications.
 Comparing the dialogs, clearly the dialog on the right has been customized.
-Inspecting the "Last/Org/Group name" field between the two applications, we can see they share the same unique field ID.</p>
+Inspecting the **Last/Org/Group name** field between the two applications, we can see they share the same unique field ID.</p>

 <p>![TODO](/assets/img/CustomFields/ComparingFieldIdSearchDialog.PNG)</p>

-<p class="alert alert-info">If you do not know how to identify the field's unique id, please review the [XPath Guidelines]({{stache.config.blue_walkthroughs_201_xpaths}})</p>
+<p class="alert alert-info">If you do not know how to identify the field's unique ID, please review the [XPath Guidelines]({{stache.config.blue_walkthroughs_xpaths}})</p>

-<p>Inspecting the unique dialog ids, we can see that they are different.
-The supported XPath constructs an XPath using the dialog id "ConstituentSearchbyNameorLookupID".
-We need to modify the dialog id to use the custom dialog ID.</p>
+<p>Inspecting the unique dialog IDs, we can see that they are different.
+The supported XPath constructs an XPath using the dialog ID <code>ConstituentSearchbyNameorLookupID</code>.
+We need to modify the dialog ID to use the custom dialog ID.</p>

 <p>![TODO](/assets/img/CustomFields/ComparingDialogIdsSearchDialog.PNG)</p>
 </li>